Hall leads SFA against New Orleans after 25-point game - WTOP News

 Huntsville, Texas; Friday, 7:30 p.m.
 EST

-BOTTOM LINE: SFA hosts the New Orleans Privateers after Sadaidriene Hall scored 25 points in SFA’s 115-58 victory against the Paul Quinn Tigers.
+BOTTOM LINE: SFA takes on the New Orleans Privateers after Sadaidriene Hall scored 25 points in SFA’s 115-58 victory against the Paul Quinn Tigers.

-The ‘Jacks are 3-2 in home games.
-SFA averages 77.9 points while outscoring opponents by 8.4 points per game.
+The ‘Jacks are 3-2 on their home court.
+SFA is 1-1 in games decided by less than 4 points.

 The Privateers are 1-6 in road games.
-New Orleans ranks fifth in the Southland allowing 76.3 points while holding opponents to 44.2% shooting.
+New Orleans is fourth in the Southland scoring 76.3 points per game and is shooting 42.1%.

-SFA is shooting 45.9% from the field this season, 1.7 percentage points higher than the 44.2% New Orleans allows to opponents.
-New Orleans has shot at a 42.1% clip from the field this season, 1.6 percentage points above the 40.5% shooting opponents of SFA have averaged.
+SFA’s average of 6.9 made 3-pointers per game this season is just 0.2 fewer made shots on average than the 7.1 per game New Orleans gives up.
+New Orleans has shot at a 42.1% rate from the field this season, 1.6 percentage points greater than the 40.5% shooting opponents of SFA have averaged.

-Jordan Johnson is averaging 21.8 points and 4.2 assists for the Privateers.
-Khaleb Wilson-Rouse is averaging 11.5 points over the last 10 games for New Orleans.
+Jordan Johnson is shooting 36.4% from beyond the arc with 3.0 made 3-pointers per game for the Privateers, while averaging 21.8 points and 4.2 assists.
+Khaleb Wilson-Rouse is shooting 43.3% and averaging 11.5 points over the last 10 games for New Orleans.

 LAST 10 GAMES: ‘Jacks: 6-4, averaging 77.7 points, 38.7 rebounds, 12.4 assists, 9.5 steals and 3.0 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 69.9 points per game.